keybangz/TF2-Wearables/README.md

 - If server has thirdperson mode plugin, killstreak effects will disappear for client until they switch weapons or respawn.
 (This does not happen in first person mode).
 - Not sure if above bug affects other clients, have not been able to test.
+- Some unusual taunt effects are broken (Particles will stay in map until mapchange, this happens with TempEnts & attaching `info_particle_system` to player, I have attempted to weed out and remove broken taunt effects, please open a issue if they are any left in.

 ## Credits